 A more detailed explanation of these polices is published in the SNU Student Handbook.
 Students can contact the Office of Student Life for detailed information as to any conditions under which an exception to policy requirements can be considered.
-Or click here to view the SNU Student Handbook.

 STUDENT CONDUCT